 (3) grant the injunctive relief warranted by the facts on a finding by the court that a person is violating the standards or licensing requirements prescribed by this chapter.

-(c) DHS may refer a facility to the attorney general for the assessment of civil penalties under the Texas Health and Safety Code, §252.064 , for a violation that threatens the health and safety of a resident.
+(c) HHSC may refer a facility to the Texas Office of the Attorney General for the assessment of civil penalties under the Texas Health and Safety Code, §252.064 (relating to Civil Penalty), for a violation that threatens the health and safety of a resident.

 §551.236.
 Administrative Penalties.